emilylks/emilylks/README.md

    › starting my big summer project!

 ☕ **Get in touch!**
-I'm currently open to winter 2022 software development internship opportunities - you can reach me any time via [linkedin](https://www.linkedin.com/in/emilylukas/) or [email](mailto:emily.lukas@gmail.com) 😄
+I'm currently open to winter + summer 2022 software development internship opportunities - you can reach me any time via [linkedin](https://www.linkedin.com/in/emilylukas/) or [email](mailto:emily.lukas@gmail.com) 😄

 <!--
 **emilylks/emilylks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.